 Creeping Moss (Selaginella) Indoor Care, Propagation, Problems and Solutions

-Selaginella is a creeping plant with simple, scale-like leaves borne on branching stems from which the roots arise and is ideal for a terrarium as its tiny leaves will shrivel in ordinary room conditions.
+Selaginella are creeping plants with simple, scale-like leaves borne on branching stems from which the roots arise.
+They are ideal for a terrarium as their tiny leaves will shrivel in ordinary room conditions.

 Then, surround the pot with damp moss or set it on a wet pebble tray to raise humidity.
 Use only soft water to water and mist Creeping Moss.

-On account of to its need for warm and humid conditions, Selaginella is one of the best plants for a closed terrarium.
+On account of to their need for warm and humid conditions, Selaginella are among favored plants for a closed terrarium as a high humidity can be maintained inside.

 Creeping Moss, Selaginella